High-Performance Marketing for Automotive Service Businesses

 For the aftermarket auto services industry, every person or business with a vehicle in your service area is a lead you can turn into a customer and then, into a loyal customer.
 Omnichannel marketing is a good method to attract and convert leads and keep your brand top of mind.

 It sounds more complicated than it is.
-Omnichannel, or multichannel, marketing is using more than one marketing channel to share a consistent message.
+Omnichannel marketing is using more than one marketing channel to share a consistent message.
 More channels = more awareness.

 Say you’re going to have a big sale on a specific service.
-You can use a direct mailcampaign (offer a coupon in Valpak’s Blue Envelope or send a solo postcard), use a similar message and graphic design for your social post or automotive digital marketing campaign, and run a Google AdWords campaign online to coordinate with your direct mail and social media.
+You can run a direct mail campaign, use a similar message and graphic design for a social media campaign and run automotive Google Ads to coordinate with your direct mail and social media.
 That’s omnichannel marketing.
 And you can do it.

 Choosing Automotive Marketing Channels